dorny/test-reporter/README.md

     # Defaults to false
     show-html-notice: 'true'

+    # Allows for passing through calling actions run number and attempt.
+When running reruns, its hard to differentiate runs.
+    action-run-number: ''

     # Personal access token used to interact with Github API
     # Default: ${{ github.token }}
     token: ''